 Perpich Arts High School provides a comprehensive program for students with disabilities.

-Our special education teacher offers intervention supports, evaluations and special education instruction.
-These services may be provided in the classroom, through one-on-one support and instruction or in small groups.
+Our special education department offers intervention supports, evaluations and special education instruction.
+These services may be provided in the classroom, through one-on-one support and instruction, or in small groups.

 Special education is instruction specific to the child at no cost to parents.
 The instruction is designed to meet the unique needs of a child with a disability.
 Children must meet specific criteria set by the state of Minnesota and the federal government to receive special education services.
 Special education is an instructional service, not a place.